Candy asses: Plot

 George Krempf (Michael Bofshever), Ryan Madison's father, stands at a church service while everyone sits.
 Barry (Bill Hader) starts convulsing after being poisoned by Sharon (Karen David), who puts a blanket on him and leaves.
-The next morning, he stumbles out of the house, hallucinating himself walking directly out of the suburbs onto a beach, approaching a crowd looking out towards the sea.
+The next morning, he stumbles out of the house, hallucinating himself walking directly out of the suburbs onto a beach, approaching a crowd standing still and looking out towards the sea.

 Sally (Sarah Goldberg) wins over the writers' room of The New Medusas by questioning the showrunner on the show's over-sexualized content.
 However, she is livid when she discovers that Natalie (D'Arcy Carden) managed to get her own series that is similar to Joplin, but has been tailored to BanShe's algorithm.
 Sally confronts her and screams vulgarities in Natalie's face.
 Later, Lindsay (Jessy Hodges) informs Sally that she was fired from BanShe after Natalie leaked a recording of the altercation to the media.
 Meanwhile, Gene (Henry Winkler) has started his MasterClass acting course, with Annie (Laura San Giacomo) directing despite her years-long absence from the industry.

 In Bolivia, Hank (Anthony Carrigan) tries to find Cristobal and is captured by Elena's men.
 He is taken to a cell, where he discovers that Akhmal (Troy Caylak) and Yandar (Nick Gracer) are in the next cell and planning to escape.
 Sally issues a statement that Lindsay views as a backhanded apology and damage control.
 A frustrated Sally blows up at Lindsay, who quits as her agent.

 Fuches (Stephen Root) visits Moss's father Jim (Robert Ray Wisdom), a Vietnam War veteran and former SERE instructor to discuss Barry's role in Moss's death.
 Jim instead takes Fuches to the police, where Dunn (Sarah Burns) identifies him as "The Raven".
 Jim grows suspicious when he learns that Gene also blamed Barry.
 Jim questions Gene at the MasterClass wrap party about Barry.
 Gene claims Barry is a good person, but Jim notices sweat on Gene's forehead.

 Still suffering from the hallucinatory effects of the poison, Barry is taken by George to a hospital parking lot.
 With a gun beside him, George laments his son's death.
 Barry imagines himself reaching the crowd on the beach, which is full of people he has killed, including Chris (Chris Marquette) and Goran Pazar (Glenn Fleshler).
 He suddenly wakes up while being rushed to the emergency room and sees George has fatally shot himself.

 Albert (James Hiroyuki Liao), who has also grown suspicious about Barry, questions Fuches with the cameras in the interrogation room off.
 Realizing who Albert is, Fuches admits his role in turning Barry into a hitman, and slyly reveals Barry's role in Chris' death.
 A shaken Albert leaves the station, taking his gun from his desk.